-The Test Bank-again, written by the author-reflects the material in the text, both in content and in language, far better than the testing file available with any other introductory sociology textbook.
+The Test Bank-again, written by the author-reflects the material in the text, both in content and in language, far better than the testing file available with any other introductory sociology title.
 The file contains more than 100 items per chapter-in multiple-choice, true/false, and essay formats.
 For all of the questions, the correct answer is provided, as well as the Bloom's level of cognitive reasoning the question requires of the student, the learning objective that the question tests, and the difficulty level.
-In addition, Sample Test Questions are posted along with these files so students can test their knowledge even further if they wish.

-MYTEST This online, computerized software allows instructors to create their own personalized exams, to edit any or all of the existing test questions, and to add new questions.
+MYTEST (9780134674834) This online, computerized software allows instructors to create their own personalized exams, to edit any or all of the existing test questions, and to add new questions.
 Other special features of this program include random generation of test questions, creation of alternative versions of the same test, scrambling question sequence, and test preview before printing.

-POWERPOINT® SLIDES In order to support varied teaching styles and to easily incorporate dynamic Revel features in class, PowerPoint presentations are available for this edition.
+POWERPOINT[®] SLIDES In order to support varied teaching styles and to easily incorporate dynamic Revel features in class, PowerPoint presentations are available for this edition.